dockur/chromeos/.github/readme.md

     - 'c *:* rwm'
   ```

-### How do I pass-through a USB device?
+### How do I pass through a USB device?

-  To pass-through a USB device, first look up its vendor and product id via the `lsusb` command, then add them to your compose file like this:
+  To pass through a USB device, first look up its vendor and product IDs via the `lsusb` command, then add them to your compose file like this:

   ```yaml
   environment: